The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 Change Control

-That last section is exactly why PCCPs matter: the market is moving toward models that can evolve under control.
+That last section is precisely why PCCPs matter: the market is moving toward models that can evolve under control.
+The organizations that have built change control thinking into their product architecture from the start will move faster than those retrofitting it under regulatory pressure.

 Hospitals and health systems do not just need the model is accurate.
-They need:
+They need five things that are distinct from accuracy:

 Closing: Stop Selling Magic, Start Selling Control